OpenNebula/docs/source/installation_and_configuration/opennebula_services/troubleshooting.rst

 Logging
 =======

 Every OpenNebula server generates logs with a configurable verbosity (level of detail) and through different means (file, syslog, or standard error output) to allow cloud administrators to troubleshoot the potential problems.
 Logs are stored in ``/var/log/one/`` on a Front-end Host with a particular component.
-Some valuable error messages can be also seen by the end-users in :ref:`CLI <cli>` tools or the :ref:`Sunstone GUI <sunstone>`.
+Some valuable error messages can be also seen by the end-users in :ref:`CLI <cli>` tools or the :ref:`Sunstone GUI <fireedge>`.

 Configure Logging System
 ------------------------